Fees & Insurance

 Flexible ways to pay

-We aim to make self-pay as manageable as possible.
+Self-pay is designed to be as manageable as possible.

 HSA & FSA

-Psychological testing often qualifies as an eligible health expense, and you can pay with an HSA/FSA card through our secure Stripe checkout (as long as the card works with Stripe).
-Check with your plan administrator to confirm what's covered.
+Psychological testing often qualifies as an eligible health expense, and you can pay with an HSA/FSA card through the secure Stripe checkout (as long as the card works with Stripe).
+Check with your plan administrator to confirm what is covered.

 Payment plans

 Payment is due upfront, before testing begins.
-We don’t currently offer payment plans — but your free consult is the place to ask any billing questions.
+Payment plans are not currently offered — but your free consult is the place to ask any billing questions.

 Major cards

-We accept major credit and debit cards, processed securely through the client portal.
+Major credit and debit cards are accepted, processed securely through the client portal.

 Have a question about cost or coverage?

-Book a free 20-minute consult.
-We'll walk through pricing, your Good Faith Estimate, and out-of-network options — no pressure, no obligation.
+Book a free 20-minute consult to walk through pricing, your Good Faith Estimate, and out-of-network options — no pressure, no obligation.